COOL-cohort/COOL-site/docs/Getting started/introduction.md

 2. **Near Real-time Responses.** COOL is highly efficient, and therefore, can process cohort queries in near real-time analytical responses.
 3. **Specialized Storage Layout.** A specialized storage layout is designed for fast query processing and reduced space consumption.
 4. **Self-designed Semantics.** There are some novel self-designed semantics for the cohort query, which can simplify its complexity and improve its functionality.
-5. **Flexible Integration.** Flexible integration with other data systems via common data formats（e.g., CSV, Parquet, Avro, and Arrow).
+5. **Flexible Integration.** Flexible integration with other data systems via common data formats(e.g., CSV, Parquet, Avro, and Arrow).
 6. **Artificial Intelligence Model.** To be continued.

+## Demo

+You can see the [video](https://youtu.be/Yv2ZajtS_d4) to learn more about COOL.